KatsuomiK/ShadeSphere/README.md

 ShadeSphere
 ===========
-A script to create a sphere shade to prevent users from looking back.
+A script to create a sphere shade which prevents users from looking back.

 # Requirements